clarashong/Wordle/README.md

 Play the actual New York Times game here:
 [https://www.nytimes.com/games/wordle/index.html](https://www.nytimes.com/games/wordle/index.html) \
 I do not own the game, and this project was just programming practice.
-The goal of this game remake was to have fun re-creating a game I already enjoyed, as well as to try out the Tkinter Library in Python.
+The goal of this game remake was to have fun recreating a game I already enjoyed, as well as to try out the Tkinter Library in Python.
 This was my first time using Tkinter, and I learned a lot about the widget system and creating a GUI.
 As a bonus, I experimented with Openpyxl to generate an excel sheet for the game's word list.